moocow-the-bovine/dstar-gantry/README.txt

         (recommended), your ssh identity should be authorized for password-free access to "ddc@svn.dwds.de".

-        If you wish to make use of gantry's automatic resource synchronization features (default, recommended), your identity
+        If you wish to make use of gantry's automatic non-free resource synchronization features (default, recommended), your identity
         should be authorized for password-free access to "${CABRC_RSYNC_USER}@${CABRC_SYNCHOST}" (typically
         "ddc@data.dwds.de").
+If you only need to access free resources, you can stick with the default synchronization over HTTPS (via "CABRC_FREE=yes").

         In order to publish corpus indices via gantry to remote RUNHOSTs and/or WEBHOSTs, your identity will need to be authorized for